"The habit of craving for more craving"

 Finally, whether one wishes to address their habit patterns, it's simply a matter of choice.

 The journey of being the Creator is about learning to live life in the way you truly desire.
 But, if you truly want to be the Creator, then it's important to address one's addictions because in releasing them, that is how one can truly be the master of their own life.

 Develop Experienced Knowledge

-Life is full of opportunities for you to master your own mind!
+Realize that life is full of opportunities for you to master your own mind!

 The Creator's Meditation / VipassanaLink here

-It can be difficult to "not react" in the meditation.
-Because how can you not react to a reaction?
+It can be difficult to "not react" in the meditation because how can you not react to a reaction?

-Thus when you meditate, try not to move your posture throughout the meditation, and try your best not to think at all.
+A tip here is that when you meditate, try not to move your posture throughout the meditation, and try your best not to think at all.
 This will help your mind and body from subconsciously trying to escape the mental and physical pains experienced within the meditation, helping you learn how not to react and simply observe them.

 And like life, continue to accept the pains experienced in the meditation with open arms.
-Instead of trying to make it disappear, let it grow until it can grow no more, then by simply observing it with calm and acceptance, the intensity of that pain will gradually disappear with time.
+Instead of trying to make it disappear, let it grow until it can grow no more, then by simply observing it with calm and acceptance, the intensity of that pain will gradually fader with time.